 Footballers 2

-How many options does he have?
+How many options does he have in each case?

-How many options does he have?
+How many options does he have in each case?

 Tips for related online calculators